ShalithaCell/AF_Labs/README.md

 # AF_Labs
-All the Application Framwork lab sheet asnwers.
+All the Application Framework lab sheet answers.